 For initial guidance, new graduate students in the College of Education should consult with the head of the department in which they plan to pursue a degree.
 Each student will be assigned an advisor in the appropriate area of study.
 The student and advisor will collaborate in designing the program to meet the individual needs of the student within the guidelines of the approved program of study.
-Students are expected to initiate contact with their advisors on a regular basis to ensure that all program requirements are being met.
+Students are expected to initiate contact with their advisors at least once per semester to ensure that all program requirements are being met.